 When an accident is not your fault, you will most likely seek compensation from the other driver’s insurance company.
 Drivers in New Mexico must have basic insurance coverage to remain legal, so most drivers should be covered.
 If the driver is not covered and or lacks the proper amount of coverage, you can contact your insurer if you have collision coverage on your vehicle.
 Contact the insurance company as soon as possible to make sure you file a claim within the statute of limitations.

 The initial settlement offer may not be enough to cover medical bills and lost wages, especially when damage is extensive.
 Before you agree to anything or sign any documents, it’s in your best interest to consult with a knowledgeable attorney.
 An attorney will look at the facts of the incident, your documentation, and the insurance company’s offer to determine whether the settlement is sufficient.
 They can also help you develop a legal strategy if your case ends up in court.

-Here at Martinez, Hart, Thompson & Sanchez, P.C., our attorneys have much experience with auto accidents.
+Here at Martinez, Hart, Sanchez & Romero, P.C., our attorneys have much experience with auto accidents.
 We also know that serious injuries can have debilitating effects for months or even years, which is why we’re so meticulous when calculating damages.
 We can even help you appeal a denied claim should the insurance company dispute your injuries.